Introduction

 Bet Sizing Mistakes

 Mastering the skill of bet sizing is crucial for success in Texas Holdem.
 However, many novice players find it challenging to determine the appropriate bet size at each stage of the hand.
-Failing to do so can leave a significant gap in your strategy, hindering your ability to maximize profits and minimize losses.
+Failing to do so can leave a significant gap in your strategy, hindering your ability to maximise profits and minimise losses.
 Therefore, staying mindful of your stack size, pot size, and overall objectives is crucial when placing bets.
 Consistency and strategic thinking are key to making optimal bets.

 For instance, if you have a strong hand and believe that your opponents have weaker hands, it is recommended to bet around 3/4th of the pot to increase your chances of winning.